jadonk/validation-scripts/test-capemgr/README.md

 	# cat $PINS | grep 964
 	pin 89 (44e10964) 00000007 pinctrl-single

-Now let's tell capemgr to unload that overlay so that we can load a new one.
+Now let's tell capemgr to unload that overlay so that we can load a new one you can use the following perl script or simply echo "-<slotnum>" > $SLOTS where slotnum is the number of the slot.

 	# A=`perl -pe 's/^.*(\d+):.*/$1/' $SLOTS | tail -1`
 	# echo "-$A"